semenko/liquid-cell-atlas/data/README.md

 ## WashU / Chaudhuri Lab Users

-The raw data backing these files are stored in RIS in Active/lca_data (e.g. `/storage1/fs1/aadel/Active/lca_data`), which is periodically mirrored to our local compute infrastructure (currently on aclm350 in `/logo2/lca_data`).
+The raw data backing these files are stored in RIS in Active/liquid-cell-atlas (e.g. `/storage1/fs1/aadel/Active/liquid-cell-atlas `), which is periodically mirrored to our local compute infrastructure (currently in `/r5n/liquid-cell-atlas`).